vervallsweg/cast-web-api/README.md

 	$ npm install cast-web-api -g

 ## First steps
-You can simply run the command and the web-api should be up and running!

     $ cast-web-api

 The server runs on your network IP and port 3000 by default.
 If it cannot determine your ip it defaults to 127.0.0.1.
 Both parameters can be adjusted with the `--hostname` and  `--port` arguments: